Intermittent Fasting for Beginners: The Complete 16/8 Guide

 Amazon · Affiliate

-Tip: Studies show whey protein leads to better satiety for roughly 90 minutes, which makes it a strong choice inside your eating window to keep hunger in check between meals — not as an extender during the fasted period.
+Tip: Studies show whey protein leads to better satiety for roughly 90 minutes, which makes it a strong choice inside your eating window to keep hunger in check between meals.

 Micronutrients: The Overlooked Pitfall